Introduction

 Battle of Raichur

-Raichur’s battle is considered to be important.
+Battle of Raichur is considered to be important.
 In this battle on 15th May 1520, about 16,000 soldiers of Vijaynagar were killed.
 Later, Vijaynagar soldiers, led by Pamasan Ramalinga Naidu, conquered Raichur fort.

 Thereafter, the emperor appreciated Pamaszan Ramalinga Naidu very much.
-There was terrible bloodshed in this war.
+There was terrible bloodshed happened in this war.
 Along with Vijayanagar, there were about 800,000 infantry, 35,000 cavalries, and 600 elephants in this battle.

-After this war, Vijaynagar’s army siege to the previous capital of Bahamani Sultanate that fort of Gulbarga and conquered it.
+After this war, the army of Vijaynagar siege to the previous capital of Bahamani Sultanate that fort of Gulbarga and conquered it.
+After this campaign, the Emperor Sri Krishnadevaraya was ruled over the whole of South India.

 Emperor Krishnadevaraya established a very good relationship with the Portuguese.
 In 1510, the emperors established the Portuguese Dominion of India in Goa.
 So, foreign trade gets encouraged.